nthallen/arp-carbon/README.txt

 README.txt for Harvard Carbon Isotopes instrument

 CPU Configuration:
+  Versalogic Mamba VL-EBX-37F
+    Manual says in order to use IRQs on the ISA bus, they must first be enabled in the BIOS setup, but there is no option to enable or disable IRQs in the BIOS setup.
+    Only IRQs 3, 4, 5 and 10 go to ISA bus.
+We will use IRQ5,
+    which is consistent with the Python config below.

+    Apparently we have no need for the Firmbase support, so I have disabled it in the BIOS.

+    [x] Check to see if CPU temp and board temp info is accessible in the same way as on Python: No it is not.
+    [y] Test Xtreme/104 as RS-232

   Versalogic Python VL-EBX-11
     BIOS requires PS/2 keyboard, not USB
       Actually, the VL-EBX-11 currently in /net/hci responds to USB keyboard.
       Probably smart to install the connector in case another board has to be swapped in at some point and does not respond to USB for some reason.
     Drive C: Secondary/Slave (for compact flash)
     PCI INT B => IRQ10 (instead of IRQ5)
     ISA IRQ 5 Enabled (for Xtreme/104 board)
     COM1 => IRQ4 (for use with inverter)
     COM2 => IRQ3 (default, for use with SPAN)
     COM3 => IRQ7 (for use with laser altimeter) (need to test this) COM4 => Disabled

   Xtreme/104:
     J1.6 Jumpered to select fast clock
     J1.* open for I/O address selection 0x300
     C5 Jumpered for IRQ5 (Mode 1, one IRQ)
-    J5 P1 RX & TX Jumpered for RS422 on Port 1
+    J5.P1.RX & .TX Jumpered for RS422 on Port 1

     /sbin/devc-ser8250 Driver needs to be invoked with -c option to note fast input clock.